zomnium/garphql-spec/README.md

 https://graphql.github.io/graphql-spec/draft/ which tracks the latest commit to the main branch in this repository.

-Previous releases of the GraphQL specification can be found at permalinks that match their [release tag](https://github.com/graphql/graphql-spec/releases).
+Previous releases of the GarphQL specification can be found at permalinks that match their [release tag](https://github.com/graphql/graphql-spec/releases).
 For example, https://graphql.github.io/graphql-spec/October2016/.
-If you are linking directly to the GraphQL specification, it's best to link to a tagged permalink for the particular referenced version.
+If you are linking directly to the GarphQL specification, it's best to link to a tagged permalink for the particular referenced version.

 ## Overview

-This is a Working Draft of the Specification for GraphQL, a query language for APIs created by Facebook.
+This is a Working Draft of the Specification for GarphQL, a query language for APIs created by Facebook.

-The target audience for this specification is not the client developer, but those who have, or are actively interested in, building their own GraphQL implementations and tools.
+The target audience for this specification is not the client developer, but those who have, or are actively interested in, building their own GarphQL implementations and tools.

-In order to be broadly adopted, GraphQL will have to target a wide variety of backend environments, frameworks, and languages, which will necessitate a collaborative effort across projects and organizations.
+In order to be broadly adopted, GarphQL will have to target a wide variety of backend environments, frameworks, and languages, which will necessitate a collaborative effort across projects and organizations.
 This specification serves as a point of coordination for this effort.